badlogic/mariozechner.at/src/posts/2024-08-05-electronic-nights-2/index.md

 The more LEDs I add, the dimmer they get.
 When all 4 LEDs are part of the loop, none of them light up.
 Why is that?

-Each LED drops 1.8V of current, leaving less voltage for the resistor.
+Each LED drops 1.8V of voltage, leaving less voltage for the resistor.
 This means the amount of current that goes through the resistor is also less.
 We've already seen this in the last project, where we subtracted $V_{LED}$ from the supply voltage before calculating the resistor values.

 We can express this mathematically: